KAFD Grand Mosque

-The KAFD Grand Mosque is a Friday mosque in the al-Aqeeq neighborhood of Riyadh, Saudi Arabia, located within the King Abdullah Financial District.
+The KAFD Grand Mosque (Note: Arabic: جامع مركز الملك عبد الله المالي (romanized: Jāmiʿ Markaz al-Malik ʿAbd Allāh al-Mālī)) is a Friday mosque in the al-Aqeeq neighborhood of Riyadh, Saudi Arabia, located within the King Abdullah Financial District.
 Built in 2017, the 6103 m2 structure sits on a large urban plaza that functions as a public space and, when needed, outdoor prayer area.
 Inside, the column-free space can accommodate 1,500 prayer spaces over two levels — a large central hall and a mezzanine.
 Designed by the Riyadh-based architecture and engineering firm Omrania and Associates, the mosque is inspired by the form of the desert rose.

 Design

 The general concept of the KAFD Grand Mosque is inspired by the desert rose, a naturally occurring crystalline structure commonly found in the deserts of Saudi Arabia.
 The specific geometries of the building, however, are based on traditional Islamic patterns and provide integrated sun shading as well as a sculptural articulation that is consistent with the design principles of the KAFD master plan developed by Henning Larsen.The stone cladding and minimal glazing also protect the building from the environment while reinforcing the idea of the desert landscape.

 Design firm Omrania stated in Middle East Architect magazine, "A major challenge was to develop the geometry in such a way as to support a column free internal environment.
 All of the loads are transferred through the structural skin, and the skin supports a flying mezzanine by means of hanging supports."
 In 2019 Omrania's KAFD Grand Mosque was named the mosque one of the "Top 10 contemporary mosques that challenge traditional Islamic architecture."